 Homer delivered his milk in a horse-drawn wagon three seasons of the year, and used a horse-drawn sleigh in the winter.
 In the background of this photo is his home, located on Ridge Road adjacent to the Dairy.

-Eventually, deliveries were made by Model T Ford and a Reo Truck.
+Eventually, deliveries were made by a 1928 Ford Model AA 1-1/2 Ton stake truck and a Reo Truck.
 Homer constructed a plant to pasteurize the milk and eliminated the competition by buying out the only other dairy in Greece.
 To meet customer demand Homer began buying raw milk from other local farmers

 as well as importing it via railroad; he’d pick up the milk churns like this one on the left arriving at the Hojack railroad station in North Greece, transporting it to his pasteurization plant to ready it for delivery.
 By 1931, the dairy was bottling 300 quarts of milk a day.